k06a/DeluxeInjection/README.md

 @end
 ```

-And block to will be called for all class properties marked with `<DIInject>`:
+And block to be called for all classes properties marked with `<DIInject>`:

 ```objective-c
 Feedabck *feedback = [Feedback alloc] initWithSettings: ... ];